lezer-parser/website/site/docs/guide/index.md

 you need to perform more complicated tests against dialects (such as only return a token when a dialect is _not_ active, or when multiple dialects are active).

+### Grammar Nesting

+In some cases, such as JavaScript embedded in HTML or code snippets inside a literal programming notation, you want to make another parser responsible for parsing pieces of a document.

+Lezer implements this as a post-processing pass on the tree.
+The [`parseMixed`](##common.parseMixed) utility scans the tree (or the newly parsed parts of the tree in case of an incremental parse) for nodes that should have other languages embedded in them.

+If ranges that use another language are found, the appropriate parser is ran over them, and the resulting trees are attached to the main tree using [`NodeProp.mounted`](##common.NodeProp^mounted).
+There are two ways to mount subtrees:

+ - Regular mounts just replace the original node with the root of the inner tree when iterating through the outer tree.
+This is the easiest to work with, and usually preferable when the languages are strictly nested.
+For example, the content of a `<script>` tag in an HTML tree could be replaced with a JavaScript tree.

+ - Overlays replace just parts of the node with content from another tree.
+This is useful when the nesting isn't strictly hierarchical, such as between a templating language and its output language, where both have structure, but that structure may overlap in weird ways (`<p>...<?if x?></p><p>...<?/if?></p>`).

+   When iterating through a tree normally, overlays are ignored.
+But you can enter them explicitly with the [`enter` method](##common.SyntaxNode.enter).

 ## Building a Grammar